 The Future of Performance Engineering

 Performance is a key element of software systems.
 Hence, a successful software developer understands that writing bug-free code is not enough.
-Software developers are expected to create a holistic product that factors in security, user-friendliness, and scalability while also handling the complexity that comes with highly distributed applications.
+Software developers are expected to create a holistic product that includes security, user-friendliness, and scalability while also handling the complexity of highly distributed applications.
 Hence, it is important to monitor app performance through every step of the development process.

-Quick and early detection of potential performance-related issues can significantly enhance the quality of fixes and expedite the deliverability of the end-product.
+Quick and early detection of potential performance-related issues can significantly enhance the quality of fixes and expedite the end-product deliverability.
 The demand for such skills has incorporated Performance Engineering as an essential part of software development.

 What is Performance Engineering?

-In simple terms, performance engineering relates to the techniques employed to ensure the software and its networks are capable of carrying out the functions assigned to them.
+In simple terms, performance engineering relates to the techniques employed to ensure the software and its networks can carry out the functions assigned to them.

 Considering that software applications are composed of various modules, performance engineers ensure that these components offer accurate and dynamic responses in accordance with their function.
 Further, conducting the test automation trends on the system allows the developers and designers to identify the system flaws, which can be used as a reference to find appropriate solutions.

-Performance engineering also involves testing, securing, and optimizing the software when new and major changes are being incorporated in the application.
+Performance engineering also involves testing, securing, and optimizing the software when new and significant changes are incorporated in the application.
 These modifications could include switching to cloud solutions, moving to different mobile platforms, etc.